Header logo

 In addition to choosing to work from home permanently or in a mix with more social settings, how you implement a home office or workspace will vary.
 For some freelancers, it may mean investing in a quiet location in the house or garden, and filling it with dedicated work equipment.
 But others are happiest perched at a busy kitchen table with a small laptop and a cup of coffee.

-So while general rules on working from home for the first time can be helpful, you should always feel empowered to change or ignore anything which doesn’t deliver results in your situation.
+So while general advice on working from home can be helpful, you should always feel empowered to change or ignore anything which doesn’t deliver results in your situation.
 It’s often assumed introverts will love being based at home, but that’s not true.
 And even those who prefer isolation most of the time will need to consider whether it makes sense 24/7.

 You’ll also need to consider those around you, whether it’s family or flatmates.
 And if working from home might mean you’re automatically pegged as the person to manage house work because it’s seen as easier than if you were commuting to an office every day.